redgsenal/webirremote/README.md

 # webirremote
-proof of concept for IR using raspberry pi
+Proof of concept for IR using raspberry pi.

+2017-01-29
+- initial codes and wiring
+- IR code value does not match Sharp Aqua TV.